1995 December: Hawaii Trip Part 3

 Our own house and a real office.
 Continue reading

 In the latter half of 1986 Sue and I realized that a serious business required a better office space than our house in Rockville could provide.
-For one thing we realized that neither of us was a salesman, and we had no place for a salesman to work.
+For one thing we realized that neither of us was a salesman, and the building offered no place for a salesman to work.
 It was also a little embarrassing to bring in clients, especially since we now had two cats in residence, Jake and Rocky.

 Google took this photo of the west side of 178 N. Maple.
 The large building on the left was already there.
 Our space was in the addition on the right.
 The entrance to TSI was the white door on the far right on the other side of the wall.